ibm-cloud-architecture/refarch-caseportal-app/README.md

 * how to integrate with back end, on-premise services using secure gateway
 * how to proxy  [Watson Conversation](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain2#1_1)
 * how to deploy the app as Cloud Foundry on IBM Cloud, docker container on IBM Cloud Container or Helm charts on IBM Cloud Private
-* how to use Jenkins for continuous integration
+* how to use Jenkins for continuous integration and deployment

 The current top level view of the home page of this application looks like: